 R3.
-Each Transmission Owner, Generator Owner, and Distribution Provider shall implement and follow its PSMP and initiate resolution of any identified maintenance correctable issues.
+Each Transmission Owner, Generator Owner, and Distribution Provider shall implement and follow its PSMP and initiate resolution of any identified unresolved maintenance issues.

-Also, when a failure occurs in a protection system, power system security maybe comprised, and notification of the failure must be conducted in accordance with relevant NERC Standards.
+Also, when a failure occurs in a Protection System, power system security may be comprised, and notification of the failure must be conducted in accordance with relevant NERC Standards.